http://gtheal.com/?marakanr=matchmaking-kundali.com&f8d=06 In the beginning, I never set out to pursue this project. This project found me.

-My body was healing and I was recovering from symptoms that had plagued me since my late teenage years.
+Check This Out My body was healing and I was recovering from symptoms that had plagued me since my late teenage years.
 I was in my thirties and felt better than I had in my twenties.

 Instead of plonking myself on the coach in front of the TV at the end of each day, I had energy, vitality and a vibrant outlook on life.
 My anxiety lifted, and my mindset, mental clarity and emotional wellbeing shifted to whole new level.

 For most of my young adult life, I didn’t know what it was like to feel well.
 Now, I not only feel well, I feel amazing!
 I still have days where things get out of balance, and my health starts to buckle, but I know now what my body and mind needs, to get it back in balance and return to vibrant health.